aaronjwhiteside/pipeline-github/README.md

 # Pipeline: GitHub
-The entry point for all of this plugin’s functionality is a `pullRequest` global variable, available to pipeline scripts when the plugin is enabled and the prerequisites are met.
+The entry points for this plugin’s functionality are additional global variables, available to pipeline scripts when the plugin is enabled and the prerequisites are met.

 # License
 MIT

 # Prerequisites

-Jenkins running Java 8 or higher.
+- Jenkins running Java 8 or higher.

-For the additional global variables, provided by this plugin, to be available to pipeline builds, the projects/jobs must be automatically created by the GitHub Organization folder/project type.
+- Projects/jobs must be automatically created by the GitHub Organization folder/project type.

 See: [GitHub Branch Source Plugin](https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/index.html#github-branch-source)